Search

 18 Touch, quick throw and lineout

-d and a player must not prevent the ball from travelling five metres.
+s.
 Sanction: Free-kick.
-18.7 If the mar ... s not apply at a kick-off or any type of restart kick.
-Where the ball reaches the touchline.
-The kickin ... y into touch from a kick-off or restart kick Event Location of the mark of touch Who throws in The ball goes directly into touch from a kick-off or restart kick following a score.
-If the touch optio
+18.7 If the mark of touch is outside the 22, the defending team may take the quic ... n the half.
+This variation does not apply at a kick-off or any type of restart kick.
+(See: 50:2 ... g.
+The opposition. b.
+Ball is kicked directly into touch from a kick-off or restart kick Event Location of the mark of touch Who throws in The ball goes directly into touch from a kick-off or restart kic

 Touch Rugby